• Skip to main content

 • In a food processor, add the flour and salt and pulse once or twice to incorporate.
 Add the butter and pulse until the ingredients are just mixed, but coarse; it will resemble cornmeal.

-• With the blade running, add about ¼ cup of ice water, and then water 1 tbsp at a time until the dough just comes together into a ball (or two, as mine did).
+• With the blade running, add about ¼ cup of ice water, and then water 1 tablespoon at a time until the dough just comes together into a ball (or two, as mine did).
 It will be slightly sticky.

 • Dust a clean surface with flour and dump the dough onto the flour.
 Pat into a disk and wrap in plastic wrap.
 Refrigerate until chilled through, about 30 minutes, or as long as 3 days.